wordplay-workshop/wordplay2020/index.markdown

 ### The actual version

 Interactivity has been shown to be a core component of learning.
 Humans learn various skills such as language, vision, motor skills, etc. more effectively through interactive media [Feldman and Narayanan, 2004; Barsalou, 2008].
 In the realm of machines, interactive environments have served as cornerstones in the quest to develop more robust algorithms for learning agents across many machine learning sub-communities.
-Environments such as the Atari Learning Environment (ALE) [Bellemare et al., 2013]  and Malmo [Johnsonet al., 2016] have enabled the development of game agents that perform complex tasks while operating on raw video inputs, and more recently THOR [Kolve et al., 2017] and Habitat [Savva et al., 2019] attempt to do the same with embodied agents in simulated 3D worlds.
+Environments such as the Atari Learning Environment (ALE) [Bellemare et al., 2013]  and Malmo [Johnsonet al., 2016] have enabled the development of game agents that perform complex tasks while operating on raw video inputs, and more recently THOR [Kolve et al., 2017] and Habitat [Savva et al., 2019] attempt to do the same with embodied agents in simulated 3D worlds.  <br />

 There has been a void for such environments in terms of purely language-oriented tasks.
 Recently, however, there has been much work showing that interactive narratives---existing at the intersection of natural language processing, storytelling, and sequential decision making---provide ideal platforms to develop situated language learning agents that span these fields [Narasimhan et al., 2015; Côté et al., 2018; Fuldaet al., 2017; Zahavy et al., 2018; Hausknecht et al., 2019].
 Interactive narratives for our purpose refer to settings in which a narrative unfolds sequentially, driven by an agent's interactions.
 These interactions themselves are fully language based---the agent "perceives" and "talks" in this simulation using only text.
 Examples include, but are not limited to, text-adventure or interactive fiction games such as Zork [Anderson et al., 1979], improvisational storytelling [Martin et al., 2017; Mathewson and Mirowski, 2017], situated dialogue [Urbanek et al., 2019] and interactive question answering in these worlds [Yuan et al., 2019].
 In order to infer the context and objectives of these narratives, humans bring competencies in natural language understanding, commonsense reasoning, and deduction to bear.
-These are competencies that a learning agent will need to acquire to master the domain.
+These are competencies that a learning agent will need to acquire to master the domain.  <br />

 From the perspective of developing situated language learning agents, interactive narratives can be modelled as sequential decision making problems in which actions change the subsequent world states of the game.
 Additionally, choices made early in a game may have long term effects on the eventual endings.
 Interactive narratives thus pose a different set of challenges than the more traditional machine learning domains in the area.
-Their puzzle-like structure coupled with a partially observable state space, sparse rewards, and a combinatorially-sized action space require extensive understanding of previous context to enable more effective exploration---an implicit long-term dependency problem that agents must overcome.
+Their puzzle-like structure coupled with a partially observable state space, sparse rewards, and a combinatorially-sized action space require extensive understanding of previous context to enable more effective exploration---an implicit long-term dependency problem that agents must overcome.  <br />

 Interactive narratives further provides us with the ability to study storytelling in an interactive setting.